ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 ## References
  {#References}

-The earliest occurrence of the univalence axiom is due to:
+The earliest occurrence of the univalence axiom is due to, under the name "universe extensionality"

-* {#HofmannStreicher98} [[Martin Hofmann]], [[Thomas Streicher]], Section 5.4 of:  _The groupoid interpretation of type theory_, in: [[Giovanni Sambin]] et al. (eds.), _Twenty-five years of constructive type theory_, Proceedings of a congress, Venice, Italy, October 19&#8212;21, 1995.
+* {#HofmannStreicher98} [[Martin Hofmann]], [[Thomas Streicher]], Section 5.4 of:  _The groupoid interpretation of type theory_, in: [[Giovanni Sambin]] et al. (eds.), *Twenty-five years of constructive type theory*, Proceedings of a congress, Venice, Italy, October 19-21, 1995.
 Oxford: Clarendon Press.
 Oxf.
-Logic Guides.
-36, 83-111 (1998).  ([ISBN:9780198501275](https://global.oup.com/academic/product/twenty-five-years-of-constructive-type-theory-9780198501275), [ps](http://www.mathematik.tu-darmstadt.de/~streicher/venedig.ps.gz), [[HofmannStreicherGroupoidInterpretation.pdf:file]])
+Logic Guides. **36** (1998) 83-111   &lbrack;[ISBN:9780198501275](https://global.oup.com/academic/product/twenty-five-years-of-constructive-type-theory-9780198501275), [ps](http://www.mathematik.tu-darmstadt.de/~streicher/venedig.ps.gz), [[HofmannStreicherGroupoidInterpretation.pdf:file]]&rbrack;

-under the name "universe extensionality".
 These authors formulate almost the modern univalence axiom; the only difference is the lack of a coherent definition of [[equivalence in homotopy type theory|equivalence]].

-The univalence axiom has famously come to be attributed to [[Vladimir Voevodsky]], though early documentation is hard to come by.
+The univalence axiom has famously come to be attributed to [[Vladimir Voevodsky]], though early documentation is hard to come by:

 The first technical understanding of univalence in simplicial sets seems to be due to: